Mathieu-Desrochers/Schemings/documentation/units/http-server.md

 -------------------
 A record with the following fields.

-__method__
-An http method.

-__route__
-A route expressed as a regex.
+- method
+- route-regex
+- request-content-type
+- response-content-type
+- service-procedure
+- parse-request-procedure
+- format-response-procedure
+- requires-authentication

 __request-content-type__
-A content type for the request.
-Must be one of the following values.
+Must be one of the following values or false.
-Can be false if the request does not expect a body.

 - "application/json; charset=utf-8"
 - "application/octet-stream"

 __response-content-type__
-A content type for the response.
-Must be one of the following values.
+Must be one of the following values or false.
-Can be false if the response does not contain a body.

 - "application/json; charset=utf-8"
 - "application/octet-stream"
 - "application/pdf"

 __service-procedure__
-A procedure that will handle requests.
 Must accept the following parameters.

 - request